How to Love Running

 5. But Leave The Gadgets Home Sometimes Too

-As much as I love running to the beat of a good tune or knowing my exact pace by raising my wrist into my line of sight, there’s something very enjoyable about running just to run.
+As much as I love running to the beat of a good tune or knowing my exact pace with a quick glance at my wrist, there’s something very enjoyable about running just to run.
 No iPod, no Garmin, no nothing.
 It’s ok to not know how far or how long or how fast you went every time.
 It’s nice to listen to the birds, the bees, the flowers, the trees, the sound your own breath, the voices in your head.

 (Mine told me to write that.)